John Dillwyn-Venables-Llewelyn

 Sir John Michael Dillwyn-Venables-Llewelyn, 4th Baronet (born 12 August 1938), is a Welsh racing driver, landowner, and businessman.
-He is the son of Brigadier Sir Charles Michael Dillwyn-Venables-Llewelyn, previous Lord Lieutenant of Radnorshire, (Note: Sir Charles Dillwyn-Venables-Llewelyn was Lord Lieutenant of Randorshire from 1949 until 1974.) and Lady Delia Mary Hicks-Beach, daughter of the Viscount Quenington.
+He is the son of Brigadier Sir Charles Michael Dillwyn-Venables-Llewelyn, previous Lord Lieutenant of Radnorshire, (Note: Sir Charles Dillwyn-Venables-Llewelyn was Lord Lieutenant of Radnorshire from 1949 until 1974.) and Lady Delia Mary Hicks-Beach, daughter of the Viscount Quenington.
 Venables-Llewelyn was educated at Eton College and Cambridge University, and is a direct descendant of the politician, Michael Hicks-Beach, 1st Earl St Aldwyn, via his maternal line.

-Ancestors

-The Dillwyn-Venables-Llewelyn baronetcy was created in 1890 for John Dillwyn-Llewelyn, who was Conservative MP for Swansea.
-On his death, the baronetcy passed to his son, Charles, who assumed the additional surname "Venables" following his marriage to the daughter of the Rev. Richard Venables, inheriting Llysdinam Hall in the process.
-On his death, the title and estate passed to his son, Michael, father of John.

-Venables-Llewelyn succeeded to the baronetcy on 15 March 1976 following the death of his father, thus becoming the fourth Baronet.
-There is no heir to the baronetcy.

-Venables-Llewelyn lives at the ancestral home of the Dillwyn-Venables-Llewelyn baronets, Llysdinam Hall, in Llandrindod Wells.
-(Note: In 2001, Cadw recognised Llysdinam Hall as a Grade-II listed building) Llysdinam Gardens, part of the Llewelyn estates, features a weather station, and is part of the Met Office's climate network.
-In 2019, the Gardens received an award from the World Meteorlogical Organisation, recognising Venables-Llewelyn's family's contributions in recording weather since 1880s.

-Venables-Llewelyn owns a collection of photographs taken by pioneering photographer, Henry Fox-Talbot which has passed through Venables-Llewelyn's family since his great-grandfather, John Dillwyn-Llewelyn, married into Fox-Talbot's family, becoming inspired to take up photography himself.
-In 2013, the Bodleian Library of Oxford University, received a £200,000 grant from the Art Fund Charity, supporting them reach the required £2.2m target to purchase the archive from Venables-Llewelyn.

-Business
+Career

 Between 1998 and 2000, Venables-Llewelyn was managing director of Llandovery College ARTS Centre.
 At present, he is the appointed director of four companies, including Parc Mawr Investments and Penllergaer Estates; both positions once held by his mother.
 In 2019, the Wales Online listed him as one of the most influential people in Swansea, and estimated Penllergaer Estates to be worth around £24,000,000.

 Venables-Llewelyn, known professionally as Sir John Venables-Llewelyn, is the co-owner of Bryn-y-rhyd farm, in Llanedi, which was subject to controversy in 2021, when planning permission was granted to build a solar farm on the land, with some to likening the plans to the 1965 flooding of the Tryweryn valley.